-- (2) If a money lender for the purposes of his business as such issues or publishes or causes to be issued or published any advertisement, circular, or document of any kind whatsoever containing expressions which might reasonably be held to imply that he carries on banking or insurance business, he is guilty of an offence against this Act and liable - - (a) if a corporation to a penalty of not less than fifty dollars and not more than four hundred dollars; - (b) if any other person to a penalty of not less than twenty dollars and not more than one hundred dollars or to imprisonment for a term not exceeding three months or to both such penalty and imprisonment. - 38.
-Restrictions on money lending advertisements.
-(1) No person shall send or deliver or cause to be sent or delivered to any person any circular or other document or printed or written matter concerning any money lender, or containing an invitation - - (a) to borrow money from a money lender; or - (b) to enter into any transaction involving the borrowing of money from a money lender; or - (c) to apply to any place with a view to obtaining information or advice as to borrowing any money from a money lender;
+- (2) If a money lender for the purposes of his business as such issues or publishes or causes to be issued or published any advertisement, circular, or document of any kind whatsoever containing expressions which might reasonably be held to imply that he carries on banking or insurance business, he is guilty of an offence against this Act and liable - - (a) if a corporation to a penalty of not less than fifty dollars and not more than four hundred dollars; - (b) if any other person to a penalty of not less than twenty dollars and not more than one hundred dollars or to imprisonment for a term not exceeding three months or to both such penalty and imprisonment.

+- 41. Restrictions on money lending advertisements.
+(1) No person shall send or deliver or cause to be sent or delivered to any person, except in response to his written request, any circular or other document or printed or written matter advertising particulars of the name, address or telephone number of a money lender or containing an invitation - - (a) to borrow money from a money lender; or - (b) to enter into any transaction involving the borrowing of money from a money lender; or - (c) to apply to any place with a view to obtaining information or advice as to borrowing any money from a money lender. - (2) Subject as hereafter provided no person shall publish or cause to be published in any newspaper or other printed or written matter, poster or placard, wireless, television, cinematograph, or by any other means, an advertisement advertising any such particulars or containing any such invitation as aforesaid.